zannloo/tp/docs/DeveloperGuide.md

 1. Unmarks the specified task for the student or group

     1. Prerequisites: The display panel is showing the task list of the specific student or group.
+Use the `cat` command in order to display the task list of a student or group.

     1. Test case: `unmark 1`<br>
        Expected: If there is no task in the task list, then an error message of `Invalid task index` will be shown.
 Otherwise, the task with task index `1` will be unmarked.